twobitlabs/iOSXcodeStarterProject/README.md

 ### Features

 * ARC enabled with Storyboards
-* Univesal app to support both iPhone and iPad
+* Universal app to support both iPhone and iPad (but easy to disable one or the other)
 * A sensible Xcode .gitignore file that works well for multi-person teams
-* Libraries are includes as git submodules so you can keep pull in the latest versions
+* Libraries are includes as git submodules so you can pull in the latest versions
 * [AnalyticsKit](https://github.com/twobitlabs/AnalyticsKit) to support optional integration of analytics providers like TestFlight, Flurry, Apsalar, Localytics, etc...
 Only the TestFlight SDK is included by default.
 * Specta, Expecta, and OCMock to support TDD and BDD style iOS Development with Mock objects
 * Example test/spec files to show you how to get started testing